Gaya/sauce/source/_posts/ai-is-stucking-the-joy-out-of-work.md

 I still get this feeling when I am working on subjects and problems I've not solved before.
 Though in "actual" work, this is rarely the case anymore.

-## Why I stared disliking programming
+## Why I started disliking programming

 On the other side of the coin there is "just work".
 Tasks that need to be done, problems you've solved a million times before, but just in a different context.